Referring a Patient

 If an eating disorder and/or related issues are diagnosed, we will work with you and your patient to develop a personalized treatment and recovery plan.
 We treat the whole person with a wide range of comprehensive, personalized treatment using diverse modalities.

 Our team is passionate about helping individuals struggling with eating disorders.
 Together, we can bring your patient hope and healing.
 Please contact our Admissions team at 1-888-EMILY-77 with questions or fax your referral to (651) 379-6105.

-We invite clients and their families to become acquainted with our caring staff and experience our warm and welcoming settings for 24/7 residential or partial plus lodging, or outpatient programs.
+We invite clients, families, and providers to become acquainted with our caring staff and experience our warm and welcoming settings for 24/7 residential or partial plus lodging, or outpatient programs.
 Learn more.